 1. A Smaller Talent Pool

-I know we said nearshore outsourcing increases the talent pool, but it’s also true that when a business chooses to nearshore outsource, they’re limiting their talent search to a smaller geographical area.
+We said nearshore outsourcing increases the talent pool.
+Still, it’s also true that businesses limit their talent search to a smaller geographical area when outsourcing nearshore.

 2. Language Barriers